-Anchoring the Bitterroot Valley, the well-rounded town of Hamilton—the valley's largest community—offers theater, live music, local breweries, a hopping downtown and easy access to hiking and backpacking in the Bitterroot Mountains.
+Anchoring the Bitterroot Valley, the well-rounded town of Hamilton—the valley's largest community—offers theater, live music, local breweries, golf, a hopping downtown and easy access to hiking and backpacking in the Bitterroot Mountains.
 After strolling through downtown, be sure to stop by the Daly Mansion—original home to one of Montana's Copper Kings, Marcus Daly.

 Be sure to make a visit to the Daly Mansion.
 Tours are available during the summer, with guides giving you a look into the past of one of Montana's most famous families.

 Originally the Bitter Root Valley was the home of the modem Salish (Flathead) and Pend d'Orcille Indians.
 It was claimed for the United States in 1788 in the Oregon Country Acquisition and explored by Lewis & Clark during their expedition in 1805 - 06.
 St. Mary's mission in Stevensville was the first permanent white settlement in Montana, founded by Jesuit priests in 1841.

 Marcus Daly the copper mining magnate, came to the valley in search of timber to supply, his mines.
 He needed a mill to serve the timber operations and a town to serve the mill.
 He made this his summer home and in 1887 acquired large tracts of land termed the Bitter Root Stock Farm, which was devoted to his hobby of breeding and racing thoroughbred horses.
 The town of Hamilton was incorporated in 1894 and was named after James Hamilton, a Daly employee, who platted the town along the route of the Northern Pacific Railway in 1890.